Find Affordable College Courses

 62 Yearly Graduations

 University of North Texas is the 2nd most popular school in the nation for students seeking a graduate certificate in library science.
 Roughly 40,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,295 per year, while in-state graduate students, on average, pay $6,350 per year.
-During the 2020-2021 academic year, 62 people received their graduate certificate in library science from UNT.
-About 90% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,319 per year, while in-state graduate students, on average, pay $7,160 per year.
+During the most recent year for which we have data, 62 people received their graduate certificate in library science from UNT.
+Of these students, 86% were women and 51% were members of underrepresented racial-ethnic groups.
+Data shows that UNT graduates that hold this degree go on to make a median salary of $48,329.

 #3